-Please notify us by calling customer service when you receive non-emergency covered services from an out-of-network provider so that we can apply your benefits correctly.
+Notify us by calling customer service when you receive non-emergency covered services from a non-participating provider so that we can apply your benefits correctly.

 Note: It is your responsibility to get prior authorization for any services that require it when you see a out-of-network provider.
 If you do not get a prior authorization, the services will not be covered at the innetwork benefit level.